 - General mistrust of people (Miller, 2013; Griffin, 2011)

-In the following six minute clip provided by the Media Education Foundation Gerber discusses how this culture of violence has come about and how it translates easily in films and television programming around the world directly stereotyping minorities.
+In the following six minute clip provided by the Media Education Foundation Gerbner discusses how this culture of violence has come about and how it translates easily in films and television programming around the world directly stereotyping minorities.
 Additionally he observes that violent film sequels typically double the level of violence when compared to their predecessors.

-Further, Gerber testified to a congressional subcommittee that “Fearful people are more dependent, more easily manipulated and controlled, more susceptible to deceptively simple, strong, tough measures and hard-line measures.
+Further, Gerbner testified to a congressional subcommittee that “Fearful people are more dependent, more easily manipulated and controlled, more susceptible to deceptively simple, strong, tough measures and hard-line measures.
 They may accept and even welcome repression if it promises to relieve their insecurities.
 That is the deeper problem of violence-laden television” (Associated Press, 2006).

 - A 1956 study compared the behavior of twelve four-year-olds who watched a Woody Woodpecker cartoon containing many violent episodes with that of twelve other four-year-olds who watched “The Little Red Hen,” a nonviolent cartoon.
 The Woody watchers were much more likely than the Hen watchers to hit other children, break toys, and be generally destructive during playtime.